-In everyday life, disputes and conflicts may arise and when they do, you may need specialist help to resolve them.
+Are you looking for a solicitor in Leeds to help with a civil litigation, dispute resolution, contract issues, a debt recovery matter or a professional negligence issue?
+Disputes and conflicts will arise, it's part of life and when they do, you may need to enlist specialist help to resolve them.
 At Whiterose Blackmans Solicitors LLP, we will go that extra mile to understand your concerns and to protect and advance your interests.

-We have a team of solicitors, experienced in acting for both Claimants and Defendants before the County Court, High Court and Court of Appeal.
+We have a team of civil litigation solicitors in Leeds who are experienced in acting for both Claimants and Defendants before the County Court, High Court and Court of Appeal.
 However, we recognise that litigation before the courts may not be in the best interest of our client as it can be expensive and the outcome may be uncertain.
 As such, we will work with you to resolve the matter before proceeding to court.
-However, if the matter does proceed to court, you can be confident that you will have specialist solicitors in your corner.
+However, if the matter does proceed to court, you can be confident that you will have specialist civil litigation solicitors in your corner.

-Our Solicitors are here to help with the following types of disputes:
+Our Solicitors are here to help with the following types of civil litigation disputes: